 - Toilet paper | I’d also advise a plastic zip lock bag to keep your TP from getting gross in your luggage.

-- Filter water bottle | Kicked myself that I forgot my favorite travel filter water bottle.
-You can read my full review here.
-The water in Sri Lanka is unsafe to drink, so a filter bottle will save you some money and prevent buying disposable plastic bottles!
+- Filter water bottle | The water in Sri Lanka is unsafe to drink, so a filter bottle will save you some money and prevent buying disposable plastic bottles!
+This is my favorite filter bottle to travel with.

 - Packing cubes | My saving grace traveling Sri Lanka.
 These are the ones I use.